thenativeweb/roboter/README.md

 If you experience such a situation, feel free to ignore the warnings.

-Packages that provide only TypeScript type declarations are currently always marked as unused. `depcheck` has an [open issue on this](https://github.com/depcheck/depcheck/issues/163).

 ## The `license` task

 This task checks your dependencies for incompatible licenses.